 Next, depending on the project, I'll either sketch something freehand in pencil or work up an outline in Photoshop.
 For the latter, I print it out, washi-tape it over a piece of graphite paper, and burnish important lines with a red pen (the bright color helps me keep track of what I've already covered).

-With a basic shape before me, it's time to get burning!
-I absolutely adore my RazorTip system and the handpieces / pens I've collected thus far: a skew, a ballpoint, and two shaders.
+With a basic shape before me, it's time to put on my respirator, turn on the fan, and get burning!
+I absolutely adore my RazorTip system and the handpieces / pens I've collected thus far: two skews, a ballpoint, an extra small writing tip, and three shaders.
 (Side note: If you're in the market, I can't recommend TreeLineUSA enough.
 They're knowledgeable, friendly, and have a great selection.)
 Anyway, this is where firsthand experience comes into play.
 Different woods respond to different temperature settings, different tips respond to different amounts of pressure, etc. It helps to keep notes, but each piece is unique unto itself and requires careful experimentation (usually on a scrap piece from the same board).
 Burns are not easily corrected—believe me.